 Divorce can be a long and complicated process with multiple steps.
 When filing a divorce, a judge issues a standing order setting the ground rules for both parties.
 Standing orders are enforceable by law and can include temporary restraining orders or temporary custody orders.
 The goal of a temporary standing order is to maintain some semblance of family stability during a tumultuous divorce.

-The divorce attorneys with The Law Office of Silverman, Mack & Associates can help navigate standing orders and what they entail.
+The divorce attorneys with Silverman and Mack, LLC can help navigate standing orders and what they entail.
 Our team is well versed in all matters concerning family law, particularly standing orders and divorce.
 Contact us to request a free consultation or to learn more about all the legal services we offer.

 When Are Standing Orders Issued?